 Utah has four schools that offer phlebotomy training programs.
 Learn about these training programs, tuition info and program options for these four schools to make an informed education decision.

 Utah does not have specific training, certification or licensure requirements for phlebotomists working within its borders.
 Despite this, there are a few technology and community colleges as well as one 4-year institution offering phlebotomy training in the state.
 Most programs award students an undergraduate certificate of completion.
 Applicants may need to meet minimum age and immunization requirements.
 Depending on the program, they may also need to be CPR certified and pass a drug screening.
+Most programs include a hands-on training portion.
 Phlebotomy programs are located throughout the state in Salt Lake City, Tooele, St. George and Kaysville, and more details of each program are offered below.

 Davis Applied Technology College